richardzcode/Journal-AWS-Amplify-Tutorial/step-03/README.md

 **hideDefault**

 In order to replace default Auth forms, we provide `hide` list to `Authenticator`.
-Once all reaplaced, we could simply pass a `hideDefault` property, no need to write the whole list.
+Once all replaced, we could simply pass a `hideDefault` property, no need to write the whole list.

 ```
     <Authenticator hideDefault />